“He gave orders that they were not to get any hot glum pudding in flames, for fear the spirits in their innards might catch fire…”

 The story is short and crisp and doesn’t allow me to tell you more about it lest I spill out the plot.

 As you progress through the book, you’ll find words with repetitive mistranslations, for e.g. (nitroscope for microscope), (thrist mate for first mate) and I do not understand if they are a byproduct of poor proofreading or been purposefully kept in order to make it humorous?
 Either ways, I am not impressed.

 A mere 52 page story would restrict you to be emotionally invested in the characters but if you’re looking to be introduced to Russian literature or to the sly narrative style of Nikolay, this must better be your pick!

 This is a part of ‘Little Black Classics’ from Penguin to celebrate its 80th birthday and I bought a few of them because I was intrigued to read stories from across time and space.
+Read reviews of the other little black classics on the blog.
 I hope to review all of them sooner or later.
 Stay tuned.